austinchristopher/watson-data-kits/index.md

 The first kit that we have made available for you to start with is the Travel Knowledge Kit.
 This service provides information on points of interest and attractions based on location input.

 The following tutorial will help show how you can get started quickly with the service.
-The example below shows how to call the service's GET method on different endpoints with parameters of your choice.
+The steps of the tutorial will walk through examples of endpoints that are exposed, how they can be called, which paramaters are acceptable, and what kinds of responses are expected.
 {: shortdesc}